JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

     * DONE - Note that Expectations is now in just the Rocks anmespace
 * DONE - I feel like I updated the code that is in `INamespaceSymbolExtensionsTests.GetNamespaceSymbol`.
 I wonder if I can cache things like `references` so I don't keep doing that lookup.
 * DONE (just leave it, it's fine) Can WriteLines() be updated with a Write() + WriteLine()?
+* DONE - Remove the `using`s and see if that breaks anything.
+* DONE - Well.
+I should move the projected types into the gen'd expectations type.
+However, this will break stuff, because when they're referenced, they need to include the mock type's namespace (if it exists) + the expectations type name.
+But the projection namespace will need to be a class.
+* Naming.
+I have the name of the type to mock all over the place within the gen'd Expectations class.
+I'm thinking I could make the names shorter just to make it arguably easier to read.
+    * Projections - just name it `Projections`.
+Projected types within this would still have the same names
+    * Rock{MockTypeName} - Could just name it `Mock`, may be easier to read
+    * Expectations - Don't need the name of the mock type, so `IHavePointersMethodExpectations` would be `MethodExpectations`

+I should also do Shims as they don't need the type name, just `{Shim}{hash_code}`

 * I don't like that `AddRaiseEvent` requires a string now.
 Maybe I could gen all the event names, like `EventNames`, and then that class would have constants that would be available.

 So, how do I add the extension methods for events?